stellalc7/beat-connection/README.md

 <img width="600" alt="Screenshot 2022-02-02 at 22 59 56" src="https://user-images.githubusercontent.com/17345270/152279240-f0491aa7-9c9d-4747-9ac0-8e6aa51096b4.png"><br><br>
 And <a href="https://en.wikipedia.org/wiki/Korea,_Gmina_Telatyn" target="_blank">Korea, Lublin Voivodeship, Poland</a>.<br>
 <img width="600" alt="Screenshot 2022-02-02 at 23 06 18" src="https://user-images.githubusercontent.com/17345270/152279570-608c4e6f-69d7-4a12-ad2c-ce2cd553cfdc.png"><br><br>
 In conclusion, if a city name does not coexist with that of a country's, the country will be mapped.
 And I know you're also wondering what if there are multiple cities with the same name (Versailles), the one everyone's probably thinking of will be mapped.
-If a city simply has an idiosyncratic name, that city will be mapped.<br
+If a city simply has an idiosyncratic name, that city will be mapped (duh).<br
 <img width="600" alt="Screenshot 2022-02-02 at 23 58 24" src="https://user-images.githubusercontent.com/17345270/152283908-9f92e537-dbc1-40ea-a4e6-d05411d61add.png">